xiinyue/Zoe/README.md

 # Zoe-XD WhatsApp Bot
-A multi-device WhatsApp bot built with Node.js.
+A WhatsApp bot built with Node.js.

 ---